 Our schools are our future.
 We all know that.
 I am a proud product of America’s public schools and believe in them deeply.
 Thus, my work supports better public schools for all students!

-I immigrated to this great land when I was in 4th grade, learned English, graduated from high school and college, and became a teacher.
+I immigrated to this great land from Holland when I was in 4th grade.
+I learned English rather quickly–because no one in my New Jersey town spoke Dutch!, graduated from high school and college, and became a teacher.
 Loved that!
-Alas, I taught in a simpler era when fears of lawsuits did not color my daily lessons.
+Alas, I taught in a simpler era when fears of lawsuits and broad national policies did not trample on my daily lessons.

-After my teaching career, I became a lawyer and, as a lawyer, I’ve worked in public education for more than 30 years–first as a hearing officer for special education disputes, and then as an attorney representing public schools.
-While we may not be able to return to that simpler era, we must refocus education—including special education—on teaching and learning, not lawsuits and bureaucracy.
+After my teaching career, I became a lawyer.
+As a lawyer, I’ve worked in public education for more than 35 years–first as a hearing officer for special education disputes, and then as an attorney representing public schools.
+While we may not be able to return to that simpler era, we must refocus education—including special education—on teaching and learning, not lawsuits, bureaucracy, and one size fits all national mandates.

-Now my path takes me in two directions–as a reformer and as a lawyer/speaker/author.
+Now my path takes me in two directions–as a reformer and thought leader.
+I speak and write to promote these ends.

 Among popular presentations are the following: